Information for Veterans

 - The Montgomery GI Bill for active duty and select reserve personnel if eligible (chapter 30 and 1606).
 A monthly stipend is sent directly from the VA to those students who are eligible.
 See link for information and the application for benefits, form 22-1990.

 - VR&E Veteran Readiness and Employment chapter 31.

-Are you unsure if you are eligible for GI Bill benefits or need additional information?
+Are you still unsure if you are eligible for VA education benefits or need additional information?

-Possible programs through the GI Bill for which you may qualify:
+Possible education programs through the VA for which you may qualify and use at Marian:

-- Educational assistance program for survivors and dependents of military personnel, including Chapter 35 benefit for children/spouses of disabled veterans (DEA) and the Fry Scholarship for children and spouses of service members who died in the line of duty after September 10, 2001.
+- Educational assistance program for survivors and dependents of military personnel, Chapter 35 benefit for children/spouses of veterans (DEA) and the Fry Scholarship for children and spouses of service members who died in the line of duty after September 10, 2001.
 Link to the application, form 22-5490, and eligibility requirements at the link above.
 Stipend will be sent monthly from the VA directly to eligible students.

 How to receive GI Bill benefits at Marian University